 “Ban thi.” the sergeant stated noncommittally in fear of the departed souls.

-I had died on this road ten years ago, so my fear of stray bullets was superseded by the necessity to forget my doomed affair and I asked the NCO at the bridge, “Can I go to Doi Mae Salong?”
+"True, but I'm not scared."
+Any fear of stray bullets was superseded by the necessity to forget my doomed affair and I asked the NCO at the bridge, “May I go to Doi Mae Salong?”

-The sergeant honored my request with typical Thai indifference, “Law ke khun.”
+The sergeant honored my request with typical Thai indifference.

 I splashed a little water on my face and gazed out on the valley stretching west to distant hills.

-Fifty years ago the jungles were filled with tall teak trees and elephants roamed wild.
+Fifty years ago the mountain were covered by tall teak trees and wild elephants roamed the jungles.
 Tribes clustered atop the misty peaks far from the modern world.
 They grew opium to soothe their aches.
-These people had been happy in their ignorance, until the warlords commercialized the drug trade to help the French pay for their war in Indochina.
+These people had been happy in their ignorance, until the warlords commercialized the drug trade to help the French finance their war in Indochina.

 Forests were cleared to grow more opium.
 Roads were built to connect distribution centers.
 Bribes were paid to the police.
 Addiction became a way of life and the plague worsened with the coming of the DEA.